ALiao18/ALiao18.github.io/README.md

 ## License

 All rights reserved.
-The content and design of this website are proprietary and not licensed for reuse without explicit permission.
+This code is provided for reference only.